The deadline for entries was Friday 15th May

 - Poems and stories must follow the competition theme

 Pupils may enter both the short story and poetry categories.
-The competition deadline is Friday 3rd April 2020.
-Entrants should complete their work by 30th March in order for it to reach the Schools Library Service in time.
+The competition deadline is Friday 15th May 2020.

 If you are entering via a participating school entries should be passed to a teacher or school librarian